kkirchheim/pytorch-ood/paper/paper.md

 Finally, the library provides a benchmark abstraction that exposes a common `evaluate()` interface.
 This enables the reproduction of established evaluation protocols while remaining compatible with custom training setups.
 The design balances two competing goals: supporting standardized experiments and preserving the ability to compose new ones.
-In practice, benchmark objects allows users to evaluate multiple detectors on shared datasets with minimal boilerplate while retaining full control over other experimental details.
+In practice, benchmark objects allow users to evaluate multiple detectors on shared datasets with minimal boilerplate while retaining full control over other experimental details.

-For example, a minimal evaluation workflow to replicate the OpenOOD v1.5 CIFAR-10 benchmark [@yang2022openood] with the pre-trained model and baseline detector from one of the first OOD Detection benchmark papers [@hendrycks2016baseline] and an additional, more recent detector [@liu2023gen] can be written directly as:
+For example, a minimal evaluation workflow to replicate the OpenOOD v1.5 CIFAR-10 benchmark [@yang2022openood] with the pre-trained model and baseline detector from one of the first OOD detection benchmark papers [@hendrycks2016baseline] and an additional, more recent detector [@liu2023gen] can be written directly as:

 ```python
 from pytorch_ood.detector import MaxSoftmax, GEN